rohanthewiz/element/README.md

 ## Contributing
 Give me some ideas, code, and time :-) if you'd like to see this become better.
 The idea is to keep this as **light** and unobtrusive as possible.
 Thanks!
+Also, if possible try to maintain 100% coverage -- again Goland has all the tools needed for test coverage